 Selecting the right agentic AI use case is the first decision.
 Knowing whether your specific workflow is ready to support a production deployment is the second, and it is the one that determines whether the build succeeds.

-Graph Digital's AI Readiness Assessment tests whether the four conditions of the Production Survival Pattern are in place for your candidate use case.
-Not as a gating exercise.
-As a structured way to find out before budget is committed.
+The AI Readiness Assessment tests whether the four conditions of the Production Survival Pattern are in place for your candidate use case, not as a gating exercise, but as a structured way to find out before budget is committed.
+The assessment may confirm readiness and give a clear build path.
+It may identify what needs to be done first.
+Or it may clarify whether your current use case or an adjacent one makes the better first build.

 If you have identified a candidate agentic AI use case and want to know whether the conditions are in place, AI agent development services are the rational next step.